Connect With Your Audience With These Email Marketing Tips For Small Businesses

 - Create a better experience for customers while taking some of the load off your shoulders

 AI is in huge demand and there are plenty of opportunities to incorporate AI into your email marketing strategy.
-AI tools analyze data and personalize campaigns based on subscribers behavior and interests.
-AI can even provide the best offers for each user, create an email sequence, and even choose the best subject lines!
+Tools are used to analyze data and personalize campaigns based on subscribers behavior and interests.
+Artificial intelligence can even provide the best offers for each user, create an email sequence, and even choose the best subject lines!

 What happens to your email campaigns when they are read on a mobile device?
 Are they properly formatted?
 Poor mobile email formatting is the number one reason people close out of your email or unsubscribe.